 CIEE Seville Liberal Arts Program

 Participants complete an intensive Spanish language course for the first two weeks of the program, and then begin their course of study—4 courses taken at the CIEE Study Center in Seville and/or at local universities.
 Several courses relevant to religious studies majors are offered each semester.
-Current course offerings are listed here (scroll to the bottom of the page).
+Current course offerings are listed on the program's web page (scroll to the bottom of the page).
 The language of instruction is Spanish.
 In addition to completing coursework, participants also have opportunities to volunteer and to travel.
 Also note that the University of Iowa offers resident credit for this program.

 Iowa Regents Semester in Australia: University of Newcastle